mcfnord/rml/src/busto.md

 For example, Robnett recalled a comment made by Lindquist after the murders of the four Lakewood police officers.
 She said that Lindquist spent significant time at the crime scene.
 Later, he commented that he was going to have to run for re-election and would get $100K of free publicity from the murders.
-Lindquist’s comment was continued by other witnesses.</mark>
+Lindquist’s comment was confirmed by other witnesses.</mark>

 In sum, I do not find that Lindquist has exercised “undue influence over media coverage.”
 As Judge Sorenson observed, “Lindquist is an elected official; he has as much access